geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/3-evaluating-motion.md

 This is already a complete physics step without friction or air resistance.

-## Running the simulation

-Now we run the simulation every 16 ms and log the values.
+## Interactive demo

+Just like in the last chapter, we again have an interactive demo.
+This time, we’ve implemented a simple motion-evaluation method that applies basic physics.
+In this demo you can play around with the slope and already see a physical motion emerging.

+> **Important note:** Earlier in this article I said we would evaluate everything every **16 ms**, right?
+Well… that was kind of a lie, at least for this demo.
+> Since we’re using **THREE.js**, we *can* make use of the `useFrame` hook, which gives us the **delta time of the previous frame**, and we benefit from using it.
+This is the proper way to handle updates, instead of forcing a fixed 16 ms step, which I briefly covered in the introduction of this chapter.

-{{< show-file-code "static/writing-a-roller-coaster-simulation/evaluating-motion.html" >}}
+{{< iframe src="writing-a-roller-coaster-simulation/demo-evaluating-motion.html" width="100%" height="300px" >}}

-## Next Chapter
+## What comes next?

-[In the next chapter]({{< ref "/posts/writing-a-roller-coaster-simulation/4-building-the-smallest-possible-track.md" >}}) we’ll build a small interactive Three.js demo where we can watch the object’s position update in real time.
-Nothing fancy, just a simple page showing coordinates and velocity so we can finally see the simulation in action.
+[In the next chapter]({{< ref "/posts/writing-a-roller-coaster-simulation/4-building-the-smallest-possible-track.md" >}}) we’ll add a basic roller coaster track, just a straight, linear segment.
+This is preparation for the real coaster curvatures we’ll build later.

+# Demo code

+{{< show-file-code "scripts/scenes/DemoEvaluatingMotion.tsx" >}}